 Tea tree oil is best known for fighting infections and is the best essential oil for managing acne outbreaks and acne scars.
 My teenage son used tea tree oil for his acne and it helped tremendously.
 Not only did he have fewer outbreaks but he is now totally scar-free, thanks to tea tree oil.
 It works!
 Try it.

 Caution: Never use tea tree or any other essential oil for deep cuts or gaping wounds.
 These should be attended to by a qualified doctor to minimize the risk of infection.

 Although tea tree is not toxic, care should be taken not to use it around the nose and eyes.
 It should not be taken internally.

 Peppermint Essential Oil

 Peppermint essential oil is the most popular of the mint oil varieties.

 Peppermint oil is the best essential oil to reach out for when you want better focus and to be more alert.
 Whenever you feel that you’re starting to lose focus, just a whiff of peppermint can get you back on track.
 There’s a good reason why most chewing gum have a peppermint flavor.
 Once you smell this essential oil, you will instantly be refreshed and find it easier to focus.

-This oil is mostly used to enhance mental alertness, and is also often used to combat irritation and allergies, and aid digestion.
+This oil is also excellent for the digestive system.
+It is often used to combat irritation and allergies, and aid digestion.

-Be cautious when applying peppermint oil and avoid applying anywhere your eyes
+Be careful when applying peppermint oil and avoid applying anywhere your eyes.

 Chamomile Essential Oil